 How contributory negligence can affect your claim

-Common examples of product liability claims
+Common examples of defective product injuries

-- Cuts, fractures, or crush injuries from defective tools or machinery
+- Cuts, fractures or crush injuries from defective tools or machinery

 Client’s story